polirritmico/ebook-scriptum/README.md

 eBook Scriptum is a versatile modular tool for processing and converting text-based documents into various formats.
-By design, it supports multiple optional transformations to the imported documents, such as AI-driven translation or text-to-speech audio generation.
+By design, it supports multiple optional transformations to the imported documents, such as AI-driven translation or text-to-speech (TTS) audio generation.

 eBook Importer uses three interchangeable main components:

-- An Importer: Used to import a supported file format into an inner Document.
+- An `Importer`: Used to import a supported file format into an inner `Document`.
-- A Transformer: Used to transform the inner Document (e.g., translations, tts).
+- A `Transformer`: Used to transform the inner `Document` (e.g., translations, TTS).
-- An Exporter: Used to export the inner Document into a supported file format.
+- An `Exporter`: Used to export the inner `Document` into a supported file format.

 Multiple transformations can be applied in a single transmutation process, for example, translating the eBook and then converting it into translated mp3 audio